Code-Institute-Submissions/nicer-tours/README.md

 ## Credits (technologies, scripts)

-Bootstrap for the Navbar, banner-image and the majority of the modal code.
+Bootstrap for the Navbar, banner-image containers, other containers and the majority of the modal code.
 W3schools.com for instruction on form input types.
 The [Rosie Odenkirk resumé project](https://justin-sawyer.github.io/ucd-resume/index.html) which I completed for Code Institue.

 Note on NavBar: